ckf42/shdl/README.md

 * clone this repo and install all dependencies via `pip install --user -r requirements.txt`; or
 * install the pre-built wheel from [release page](https://github.com/ckf42/shdl/releases) with `pip --user install shdl.whl`; or
-* install the pre-built wheel in pipx with `pipx install shdl.whl --include-deps`.
+* install the pre-built wheel in [pipx](https://github.com/pypa/pipx) with `pipx install shdl.whl --include-deps`.

+The script `shdl.py` (and `shdl.exe` if you use the wheel) should then be usable.

 You can build the wheel yourself with `python -m build`.

 Alternatively, you can use [the standalone commandline executable](https://github.com/ckf42/shdl/releases).
-It is ( currently) only available for Windows x64 and is considered experimental. **Use at your own risk**.
+It is (currently) only available for Windows x64 and is considered experimental. **Use at your own risk**.

 You can build the standalone executable yourself with [PyInstaller](https://www.pyinstaller.org/) (and optionally [UPX](https://upx.github.io/)) via `pyinstaller --onefile --icon NONE shdl.py`.